BetweenWalls/PD2-Singleplayer/README.md

 1. Install Diablo II LoD
 2. Install PD2
-3. Add PlugY and this item/character pack by copying the *contents* of the **Diablo II** folder included here into your Diablo II directory
+3. Add PlugY and this item/character pack - copy the *Diablo II* folder included here into *Program Files* (or wherever your *Diablo II* folder is)
-4. Run PD2 as you would normally to get the latest patch/update
+4. Run PD2 via the launcher to get the latest patch/update
 5. Run PlugY.exe as administrator

-When this collection is updated, getting the newest [shared stash](https://github.com/BetweenWalls/PD2-Singleplayer/blob/main/Diablo%20II/Save/_LOD_SharedStashSave.sss) only requires replacing the old version with the new one, although there may be other updated files that you may want as well.
-You can see which files were updated from the [commits page](https://github.com/BetweenWalls/PD2-Singleplayer/commits/main).

 If you want to update old character/stash files, see [PD2-Converter](https://github.com/BetweenWalls/PD2-Converter#simple-characterstash-converter-for-pd2).